FHA Streamline Refinance: How It Works, Rates, and Requirements

 No Cashing Out Equity

-The FHA streamline refinance lets you adjust your interest rate and loan terms.
-It does not, however, allow you to cash out any of your equity.
-Homeowners hoping to receive funds back at closing need to look into the FHA cash-out refinance instead.
+The FHA streamline refinance lets you adjust your interest rate and loan terms, but it does not allow you to cash out any of your equity.
+Homeowners hoping to receive funds back at closing should look into the FHA cash-out refinance instead.

 Required Closing Costs

-Refinancing would be a no-brainer if you only reduced your interest rate and payment.
-Unfortunately, streamline refinances still have closing costs.
-These costs can make refinancing impractical for buyers without sufficient savings or those only able to reduce their payments by a small amount.
+Streamline refinances still come with closing costs.
+These can make refinancing impractical for borrowers without sufficient savings or those who can only reduce their payment by a small amount.

 Paying Mortgage Insurance Premiums

-Doing an FHA streamline refinance means paying the 1.75% UFMIP.
-You are also required to pay an ongoing annual MIP of around 0.5%.
-Homeowners with at least 20% equity may be able to do a conventional refinance and avoid paying for mortgage insurance altogether.
+An FHA streamline refinance means paying the 1.75% UFMIP, plus an ongoing annual MIP of around 0.5%.
+Homeowners with at least 20% equity may want to consider a conventional refinance, which can eliminate the mortgage insurance requirement altogether.

 FHA Streamline vs Other Refi Options

-A streamline refinance can help you lower your interest rate and reduce your monthly payment.
-Still, it isn’t the only type of refinance available in most cases.
+A streamline refinance can help you lower your interest rate and reduce your monthly payment — but it isn’t the only option available.
 In addition to other FHA-backed options, you may want to consider conventional alternatives.

 Credit Scoren/a500*500 – 580* (depending on equity)620+